Loading figure…

 Referred to the Committee on the Judiciary, and in addition to the Committees on Transportation and Infrastructure, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

-Why: Cosponsoring the Stop Dangerous Sanctuary Cities Act directly supports the stated opposition to illegal immigration by targeting policies that protect undocumented immigrants.
+Why: Cosponsoring the Stop Dangerous Sanctuary Cities Act directly supports a restrictive immigration policy, aligning with the stated opposition to measures that would increase immigration.

 View source →May 20, 2026 · Congress.gov